2013 German Figure Skating Championships

 The 2013 German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen 2013) was held on December 21–22, 2012 at the Volksbank Arena in Hamburg.
-Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing on the senior, junior, and novice levels.
+Medals were awarded in the disciplines of men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels.
 The results are among the criteria used to choose the German teams to the 2013 World Championships and 2013 European Championships.